 This one can be really tough when you’re working all day and then rushing to get dinner ready before getting the kids into bed at a reasonable time.
 It’s far too easy to get caught up in all the tasks of life, and miss out on having that quality connection time.

-Here’s good news for busy parents – according to Pam Leo, author of Connection Parenting: Parenting Through Connection Instead of Coercion, Through Love Instead of Fear, getting at least 10 minutes of daily deep connection time with you can make a positive difference to your kids and your relationship.
+Here’s good news for busy parents though.
+According to Pam Leo, author of Connection Parenting: Parenting Through Connection Instead of Coercion, Through Love Instead of Fear, getting at least 10 minutes of daily deep connection time with you can make a positive difference to your kids and your relationship.

-That being said, some kids are still going to crave or need more than 10 minutes, but it’s a good place to start – keeping in mind, that the more connection time you can give your kids, the better.
+That being said, some kids are still going to crave or need more than 10 minutes, but it’s a good place to start.
+Keep in mind that the more connection time you can give your kids, the better.

 Taking the time to PLAY with your kids daily shows that you LOVE them more than anything else you can do or say.